 During a labor contraction, your uterus is – well, contracting!
 You may see your belly physically tighten and move as your uterine muscles contract and start the process of pushing your baby down.

 So what does it feel like?
 Labor contractions, particularly in the earlier stages of labor, can feel a lot like very heavy period cramps.
-You’ll typically feel waves of pain in your lower abdomen, lower back, or all throughout your stomach.
+You’ll typically feel waves of pain in your lower abdomen, lower back, or throughout your stomach.
 As labor progresses, the contractions will become longer and stronger, to the point where they’ll likely take your breath away, make it difficult to talk, and/or difficult to walk or move around.

 What Are the Different Stages of Labor?

 The next stage, active labor, is when things start to feel very real.
-The pain intensifies, and your contractions should become longer and more regular — happening every 5 minutes or less — and each lasting for a minute or more.
+The pain intensifies, and your contractions should become longer and more regular — happening every 5 minutes or less — each lasting for a minute or more.
 This is the stage when things really get moving and your cervix is dilating from 4cm to 10cm.

 What’s the Best Way to Cope with Labor Pains?